smapiot/piral/docs/tutorials/11-server-side-rendering.md

 }
 ```

 We need to render the app from the server.
-For this we should make use of the previously defined and exported `createApp` function.
+For this, we should make use of the previously defined and exported `createApp` function.

 ```ts
 import axios from 'axios';